code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/13/Teacher.md

 Have a student try to act as the quizmaster after several rounds.
 If a mistake is made by you, a student quizmaster, or the person whose card you are reading, see if you can analyze where the mistake was made or why the question being asked might not have been clear.

-And how does this all connect with our game?
-Is the target too far left or too far right?
+How does this activity connect with our game?
+In our game, we may need to determine: Is a target too far left or too far right?
 If so, then perhaps some action should occur.

 [/together]